Tax News

 • As the Auto-Enrolment Pension Scheme operates throughout your career, you don’t have to do anything if you move jobs.

-• In the event of the death of an auto-enrolled employee, it is possible for their personal representative to apply to access the balance in the employee’s account, as part of their estate.
+• In the event of the death of an auto-enrolled employee, their personal representative can apply to access the balance in the employee’s account, as part of their estate.

-• An employee can suspend contributions at any time.
+• An employee can suspend their contributions at any time.

-• The Automatic Enrolment Retirement Savings Systems Act 2024 provides for a number of offences, with sanctions ranging from fines of €5,000 to €50,000 and/or imprisonment, depending on the particular offence committed.
+• The Automatic Enrolment Retirement Savings Systems Act 2024 provides for a number of offences.
+These sanctions range from fines of €5,000 to €50,000 and/or imprisonment, depending on the particular offence committed.

 For further information, please click: